 Every year it’s estimated the SSA falsely marks over 12,000 people as deceased.
 The SSA keeps a Death Master List of everyone who has an SSN and has died.
-The purpose of this master list is to create an easy way to share with creditors, lenders, and credit bureaus updated information on who is deceased.
+The master list is used to create an easy way to share information with creditors, lenders, and credit bureaus who require updates on the deceased.

 The names of the deceased typically come from death certificates, but sometimes the SSA makes a mistake by adding the wrong person to the Death Master Files.

 You can also be mistakenly reported dead by a creditor.
 Creditors are required to close the accounts of those who are deceased.
-However, sometimes financial institutions mark a joint account holder, family member, or another associated person as deceased, rather than the person who has actually passed away.
+However, sometimes clerical errors occurs like accidentally marking the wrong individual as deceased, due to a mistake in identity, or even a simple wording accident.

-Since credit bureaus and financial institutions rely on the SSA’s death record to update their own records, you may need to correct several records with the Social Security Administration, the credit bureaus, as well as any providers to the CRAs.
+The SSA’s death record are used to update the records of financial insitutions and credit bureaus.
+You should review your records in case you need to correct any records with the Social Security Administration, the credit bureaus, or any providers to the CRAs.

 Here are what steps you should take to reverse a false deceased notation: